 The training of employees at all levels as well as the organization’s business associates is a requirement of HIPAA.
 Additionally, it is important to educate about how to keep the privacy and security of data and why.
 In order to raise awareness on information security, explaining the HIPAA compliance requirements, communicating information security objectives and the applicable sanctions in case of violation of internal policies is necessary.
 Having well trained personnel would ensure that an organization can take quick action in case of security breach, stop it and limit the damages.

 Information security is a serious matter not only to protect patients but also for the business.
 The HIPAA privacy and security rules guide health care organizations and their business associates to maintain strong information security and requires them to comply with it.
 It is the role of the organization in general and the Information Security officer in particular to develop and maintain an information security culture within the organization.

-Recent HIPAA and IT Security Articles and Updates
+Recent HIPPA and IT Security Articles and Updates

 - HIPAA Security Rule